 Research shows that when a task seems too large or difficult for kids (and students of any age), they often procrastinate more.

-So in this situation, a timer is a surprising effective solution.
+So in this situation, a timer is a surprisingly effective solution.
 Set the timer for 15 minutes at first, and let your child know that if they work as hard as they can for that 15 minutes, they get to take a 5-minute break when it’s done.
 Then repeat that process, slowly increasing the working time up to 25 minutes.
 Before they know it, the assignment is done, their confidence is up, and they’re onto the next thing.

 This one is much more common than you would think.
 The best solution?